 Conclusion: Do I Recommend Hostinger?

-Yes, I recommend Hostinger if you are looking for an economical hosting solution with high speed and uptime.
+Yes, I recommend Hostinger if you are looking for a cheap hosting solution with high speed and uptime.

 However, support can be slow.
 So, if fast support is a must for you, you can try other options like SiteGround or Bluehost.